naikok/prueba/README.md

   In order to have more flexibility we have included here an interface and we can use in future a FactoryManagerDataSource as     long as the class the new class created includes the interfae IDataManager

-4) In order to check the api go to the src folder included on the project and index will be executed as main command line.
+3) In order to check the api go to the src folder included on the project and index will be executed as main command line.

+  For example by going to the url accesible by GET : http://127.0.0.1/prueba/src